-"serious detriment to the public."
-Dows v.
-City of Chicago, 78 U.S. 108, 110 (1870).
+Not only is the tax mandate unconstitutional; its effective ban on any tax measure that reduces a State's net revenues also creates ongoing hardships for state and local governments, as well as businesses and citizens who rely on tax relief or other changes in tax policy to promote economic growth-especially in times like these.
+As the Supreme Court has long recognized, any "delay" in a State's ability to enforce its tax policies "may derange the operations of government," causing "serious detriment to the public."
+Dows, 78 U.S. at 110.
 That is as true today as it was 150 years ago.
 If anything, the threat is even more pronounced at this critical juncture in our Nation's history because many of the policies States are pursuing or wish to pursue are designed to reduce the financial strain of the pandemic within their respective borders.
 Indeed, many State legislatures recently passed measures specifically aimed at reducing tax burdens on businesses; many of these laws were designed to bolster small businesses and industries that have suffered substantial harm as the result of government-mandated closures and other restrictions.
-The ability to reduce the tax burdens of these businesses is a critical tool for the States in their efforts to restore economic vitality within their borders,16 but to the extent those measures or others like them contribute to a reduction in net tax revenue, the States' ARPA funds may be in jeopardy.
+The ability to reduce the tax burdens of these businesses is a critical tool for the States in their efforts to restore economic vitality within their borders,13 but to the extent those measures or others like them contribute to a reduction in net tax revenue, the States' ARPA funds may be in jeopardy.